-The 24 bit local address, assigned by the local network, should allow for a single physical host to act as several distinct internet hosts.
-That is, there should be mapping between internet host addresses and network/host interfaces that allows several internet addresses to correspond to one interface.
-It should also be allowed for a host to have several physical interfaces and to treat the datagrams from several of them as if they were all addressed to a single host.
-Address mappings between internet addresses and addresses for ARPANET, SATNET, PRNET, and other networks are described in reference [4].
+The local address, assigned by the local network, must allow for a single physical host to act as several distinct internet hosts.
+That is, there must be a mapping between internet host addresses and network/host interfaces that allows several internet addresses to correspond to one interface.
+It must also be allowed for a host to have several physical interfaces and to treat the datagrams from several of them as if they were all addressed to a single host.

+Address mappings between internet addresses and addresses for ARPANET, SATNET, PRNET, and other networks are described in "Address Mappings" [5].